This post may contain affiliate links. Please read our disclosure policy.

 ingredients to make roasted salmon on a wooden cutting board in a kitchen.

-• Salmon: Use 1 (4-5-ounce) salmon fillet.
-This could be replaced with another oily fish, like trout or mackerel.
+• Salmon: Use one 4- to 5-ounce salmon fillet.
+You can also use another oily fish like trout or mackerel.

-• Seasonings: I use dried basil, garlic powder, salt, and black pepper.
+• Seasonings: A simple mix of dried basil, garlic powder, salt, and black pepper enhances the flavor.

-• Lemon juice: Fresh or bottled lemon juice added to the top of the salmon and asparagus after baking adds a wonderful fresh flavor.
+• Lemon juice: A squeeze of fresh or bottled lemon juice over the salmon and asparagus after baking brightens the flavors.

 These step-by-step photos and instructions are here to help you visualize how to bake salmon.
 See the recipe box below for ingredient amounts and full recipe instructions.

-2. In a small bowl, stir together softened butter, olive oil, basil, garlic powder, salt, and pepper.
-Set the bowl aside.
+2. Make the Butter Mixture: In a small bowl, mix the softened butter, olive oil, basil, garlic powder, salt, and pepper.
+Set aside.

 a small bowl filled with softened butter and herbs.

-• Using a Knife: Line up the asparagus stalks on a cutting board.
-Take a sharp knife and slice off the ends where the color changes from white to green.
+• Using a knife: Line up the stalks on a cutting board and cut off the pale, woody ends.

-2. Lightly coat the opposite side of the baking sheet with a tiny bit of olive oil and place the salmon skin side down on the oiled area.
-Spoon the softened butter mixture over the top of the salmon.
+• Lightly coat the other side of the baking sheet with olive oil and place the salmon skin-side down.
+Spoon the butter mixture over the top of the salmon.

 a salmon fillet next to fresh asparagus on a sheet pan.

-2. Drizzle 1 tablespoon of lemon juice over the asparagus and salmon after baking.
+1. Finish and Serve: Drizzle 1 tablespoon of lemon juice over the salmon and asparagus before serving.

 roasted salmon and asparagus on a sheet pan.